Can it be walked on?

 Is this some sort of 'wildflower turf' or something I can create with a wildflower only seed mixture?

-Wildflower turf contains grasses, and pure wildflower seed mixes or pure wildflower 'turf', although they don't contain grasses, are also started by mixed seed.
-Using current wildflower turf or wildflower seed mixes does not produce a grass-free lawn in the same way.
+Using current wildflower turf or wildflower seed mixes does not produce a grass-free lawn in the same way as the lawns illustrated here.

 All of the species (but not some of the cultivars) used in a grass-free lawn as developed at the University of Reading can